Florida Teachers Classroom Supply Assistance Program

 In the ClassWallet marketplace, teachers will not be charged sales tax.
 When using the reimbursement tool sales tax and shipping/handling will be reimbursed.

-What about shipping costs in the ClassWallet marketplace?
-Most vendors have free shipping within certain thresholds, i.e.: Staples provides free shipping on orders of $50 or more.
+Most vendors have free shipping within certain thresholds, i.e.: Staples provides free shipping on orders.
 This information is available inside the ClassWallet Marketplace.

 How does a teacher access ClassWallet customer support?
 There are three ways to contact ClassWallet support: